Tatmadaw: Kuomintang invasion/Burma Socialist Programme Party era (1958–1988)

 In 1962, as part of new military doctrine planning, principles of anti-guerrilla warfare were outlined and counterinsurgency-training courses were delivered at the training schools.
 The new doctrine laid out three potential enemies and they are internal insurgents, historical enemies with roughly an equal strength (i.e. Thailand), and enemies with greater strength.
 It states that in suppressing insurgencies, the Tatmadaw must be trained to conduct long-range penetration with a tactic of continuous search and destroy.
-Reconnaissance, Ambush and all weather day and night offensive and attack capabilities along with winning the hearts and minds of people are important parts of anti-guerrilla warfare.
-For countering an historical enemy with equal strength, the Tatmadaw should fight a conventional warfare under total war strategy, without giving up an inch of its territory to the enemy.
-For powerful enemy and foreign invaders, the Tatmadaw should engage in total people's war, with a special focus on guerrilla strategy.
+Reconnaissance, Ambush and all weather day and night offensive and attack capabilities, along with winning the hearts and minds of people are important parts of anti-guerrilla warfare.
+For countering an historical enemy with equal strength, the Tatmadaw should fight a conventional warfare under a total war strategy, without giving up an inch of its territory to the enemy.
+For powerful enemies and foreign invaders, the Tatmadaw should engage in total people's war, with a special focus on guerrilla strategy.

 To prepare for the transition to the new doctrine, Brigadier General San Yu, the then Vice Chief of Staff (Army), sent a delegation led by Lieutenant Colonel Thura Tun Tin was sent to Switzerland, Yugoslavia, Czechoslovakia and East Germany in July 1964 to study organisation structure, armaments, training, territorial organisation and strategy of people's militias.
 A research team was also formed at General Staff Office within the War Office to study defence capabilities and militia formations of neighbouring countries.

 The new doctrine of total people's war, and the strategy of anti-guerrilla warfare for counterinsurgency and guerrilla warfare for foreign invasion, were designed to be appropriate for Burma.
 The doctrine flowed from the country's independent and active foreign policy, total people's defence policy, the nature of perceived threats, its geography and the regional environment, the size of its population in comparison with those of its neighbours, the relatively underdeveloped nature of its economy and its historical and political experiences.